 \begin{proof} Take any $x \in \pn(P)$.
 Because $P$ is typable under empty contexts, $x$ is bound to some $y \in \pn(P)$ by restriction.
-By typing, in $P$ there is exactly one action on $x$ and one action on $y$ (they may also occur in forwarder processes).
-Following the restrictions on priorities in the typing of $x$ and $y$ in $P$, the actions on $x$ and $y$ cannot occur sequentially in $P$ (cf.\ the proof of Lemma~\ref{l:nLivenAction} for details on this reasoning).
-By typability, the action on $y$ is dual to the action on $x$.
+By typing, in $P$ there is exactly one prefix on $x$ and one prefix on $y$ (they may also occur in forwarder processes).
+Following the restrictions on priorities in the typing of $x$ and $y$ in $P$, the prefixes on $x$ and $y$ cannot occur sequentially in $P$ (cf.\ the proof of \Cref{l:APCP:notLiveNoAction} for details on this reasoning).
+By typability, the prefix on $y$ is dual to the prefix on $x$.

-We apply induction on the number of inputs, branches, and recursive definitions in $P$ blocking the actions on $x$ and $y$, denoted $n$ and $m$, respectively.
-Because $P$ is typable under empty contexts, the blocking inputs and branches that are on names in $\pn(P)$ also have to be bound to pending names by restriction.
-The actions on these connected names may also be prefixed by inputs, branches, and recursive definitions, so we may need to unblock those actions as well.
-Since there can only be a finite number of names in any given process, we also apply induction on the number of prefixes blocking these connected actions. \begin{itemize} \item If $n = 0$ and $m = 0$, then the actions on $x$ and $y$ occur at the top-level; because they do not occur sequentially, the communication between $x$ and $y$ can take place immediately.
-Hence, $P \xredd{\alpha} Q$ where $x$ and $y$ are the subjects of $\alpha$.
+We apply induction on the number of receives, branches, and recursive definitions in $P$ blocking the prefixes on $x$ and $y$, denoted $n$ and $m$, respectively.
+Because $P$ is typable under empty contexts, the blocking receives and branches that are on names in $\pn(P)$ also have to be bound to pending names by restriction.
+The prefixes on these connected names may also be prefixed by receives, branches, and recursive definitions, so we may need to unblock those prefixes as well.
+Since there can only be a finite number of names in any given process, we also apply induction on the number of prefixes blocking these connected prefixes. \begin{itemize}

+\item If $n = 0$ and $m = 0$, then the prefixes on $x$ and $y$ occur at the top level; because they do not occur sequentially, the synchronization between $x$ and $y$ can take place immediately.
+Hence, $P \lredd{\alpha} Q$ where $x$ and $y$ are the subjects of $\alpha$.
 This proves the thesis, with $P' = P$.

-\item If $n > 0$ or $m > 0$, the analysis depends on the foremost prefix of the actions on $x$ and $y$.
+\item If $n > 0$ or $m > 0$, the analysis depends on the foremost prefixes blocking the prefixes on $x$ and $y$.

-If the foremost prefix of either action is a recursive definition ($\mu X(\tilde{y})$), we unfold the recursion.
-Because a corresponding recursive call ($X\call{\tilde{z}}$) cannot occur as a prefix, the effect of unfolding either (i)~triggers actions that occur in parallel to those on $x$ and $y$, or (ii)~the actions on $x$ or $y$ prefix the unfolded recursive call.
+If the either of these blocking prefixes is a recursive definition ($\pRec X(\tilde{y})$), we unfold the recursion.
+Because a corresponding recursive call ($\pCall X<\tilde{z}>$) cannot occur as a prefix, the effect of unfolding either (i)~triggers prefixes that occur in parallel to those on $x$ and $y$, or (ii)~the prefixes on $x$ or $y$ precede the punfolded recursive call.
 In either case, the number of prefixes decreases, and the thesis follows from the IH.